ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 ## Alpha Update 2: January 7th 2020

 ### Highlights
-- Added API functions based on requests from the community, so can do even more with CORE!
+- Expanded the API with community requests to enable creators to do even more with CORE!
 - More content to play with.
 Grenades and Curved Pipes!
 MacGyver anyone?
 - Performance improvements to physics, networking and components.
-- Fix a ton of bugs!
+- Fixed a ton of bugs!

 ### New Features